Consistency of New CDF-II W Boson Mass with 123-Model: Results and discussion

-To expand a little further on this point, we exhibit in Figure \ref{figs_masses_dep} the correlation between the Higgs boson masses within two standard deviations of the CDF measurement.
-Off hand, one could notice how the diagonal for equal masses splits the allowed region in two, which can be expounded by the favored non-zero mass splitting as show in Figure \ref{ST_spi}.
 Additionally, it is crucial to consider the requirements arising from collider searches.
 Thus, to cater to the newly measured $m_W$ within the \ott-model, we consider that $\vt \preceq 1$ GeV, such that $H^{\pm\pm}$ could either contribute to Lepton Favor Violation \cite{Gluza:2020qrt}, dominantly decay into same-sign lepton pairs, or two same-sign W bosons.
 We summarize below the experimental relevant assessments : \begin{itemize} \item [$\circ$] For the doubly charged Higgs boson, $H^{\pm\pm}$, the latest case constitutes the main decay channel \cite{Kang:2014lwn}

-and a lower bound has been revised \cite{ATLAS:2014kca,Kanemura:2014ipa} to be $m_{H^{\pm\pm}}\ge 84$ GeV, while studying $H^{\pm\pm}$ in the $4W$ final state rules out the $m_{H^{\pm\pm}}$ (in GeV) from 200 up to 350 \cite{ATLAS:2021jol}, as signaled in Figure \ref{ST_spi}-(c) and (d).
+and a lower bound has been revised \cite{ATLAS:2014kca,Kanemura:2014ipa} to be $m_{H^{\pm\pm}}\ge 84$ GeV, while studying $H^{\pm\pm}$ in the $4W$ final state rules out the $m_{H^{\pm\pm}}$ (in GeV) from 200 up to 350 \cite{ATLAS:2021jol}, as signaled in Figure.\ref{ST_spi}-(c) and (d).
 However, in the remaining mass window between 84 and 200 (in GeV), the $H^{\pm\pm}$ is the lightest compared to all the \ott-model Higgs bosons; i.e., $m_{A/h_{2,3}} \ge m_{H^{\pm}} \ge m_{H^{\pm\pm}}$, so that the $l^{\pm}l^{\pm}$ di-lepton decay could have gotten close to the same sign di-boson one, $W^{\pm{\ast}}W^{\pm{\ast}}$. \item [$\circ$] For the remaining Higgs bosons, it is also very important to note that situation of degenerate $H^\pm$ with either $h_2$ or $h_3$ is slightly unfavorite by the CDF measurement.
 More so, only the case were $m_{H^\pm}-m_{h2}>0$ and $m_{H^\pm}-m_{h3}<0$ is allowed.
-It is noteworthy that CDF measurement has also imposed stringent restrictions on CP odd Higgs boson $m_A$, thus avoiding a possible degeneration of mass with the simply charged Higgs boson ${H^\pm}$, by preferring a positive splitting : $m_{H^\pm}-m_{A} > 0$.
+It is noteworthy that CDF measurement has also imposed stringent restrictions on CP odd Higgs boson $m_A$, thus avoiding a possible degeneration of mass with the simply charged Higgs boson ${H^\pm}$, by preferring a positive splitting : $m_{H^\pm}-m_{A} > 0$. \end{itemize}